codeNgamer/springboard/README.md

 # Springboard
 ___

-Docker build container based on CentOs 7.4
+Docker base build image based on CentOs 7.4
 This container contains the following out of the box
 - Nodejs 8
 - Python 2.7